Forest Lodge

 Forest Lodge's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Forest Lodge's health outcomes show excellent results according to AreaSearch's assessment.
-The area has very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 73% of the total population (3,895 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Forest Lodge's health outcomes show excellent results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Private health cover was exceptionally high at approximately 73% of the total population (3,895 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-Mental health issues and asthma are the most common medical conditions, affecting 9.4 and 7.3% of residents respectively.
-A significant majority, 77.2%, report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-The area has a lower proportion of seniors aged 65 and over at 10.0% (533 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are particularly strong, aligning with national rankings for the general population.
+The most common medical conditions were mental health issues affecting 9.4% and asthma impacting 7.3% of residents.
+Overall, 77.2% declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The area had 10.0% of residents aged 65 and over (533 people), lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors were particularly strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health